microsoft/vsts-extension-integer-control/details.md

-> This is currently only available on TFS "15" or later.
+> This is currently only available on TFS "15" or later and VSTS.

 ## Customize your work item form with a up/down control ##